-Remember being asked to show your work in math class?
+Remember being asked to show your work in maths class?
 That’s what we’re asking AI to do.
 Explainable AI (XAI) should provide insight into what influenced the AI’s results, which will help users to interpret (and trust!) its outputs.
-This kind of transparency is always important, but particularly so when dealing with sensitive systems like healthcare or finance, where explanations are required to ensure fairness, accountability, and in some cases, regulatory compliance.
+This kind of transparency is important when dealing with sensitive systems like healthcare or finance, where explanations are required to ensure fairness, accountability, and in some cases, regulatory compliance.

 - What it means for customers: If an AI system can explain its decisions in a way that customers understand, it increases reliability and credibility.
 It also increases user trust, particularly in sensitive areas like healthcare or finance.

 - What it means for teams: XAI can help employees understand why a model made a certain prediction.
 Not only does this increase their trust in the system, it also supports better decision-making and can help refine the system.